boundtotheearth/tp/docs/UserGuide.md

 Let's now look at `match/all`.
 This match type shows an entry only if all parameters matches your input.
 The following walkthrough shows how to use `match/all`.

-1. Key in the command `find n/ad d/discussion t/artcomm match/all` in the command window and press <kbd>Enter</kbd>.
+1. Key in the command `find n/ad d/discussion t/artcomm match/all` in the command box and press <kbd>Enter</kbd>.

   ![Match All Step 1](images/MatchAll1.png)